 top of page

-In this reflection we will be exploring the spiritual path.
-As an opening song, listen to this invitation to become still and grounded in God's presence:
+In this reflection we will be exploring the nature and texture of the spiritual path.
+As an opening song, listen to this invitation to return and become still in God's presence:

 Path photo.jpg